gsaldutti/Forecasting-Net-Prophet/README.md

 > "In this Challenge, I will assume the role of growth analyst at MercadoLibre-most popular e-commerce site in Latin America.
-With a task of analyzing the company's financial and user data i need to find a clever ways to make the company grow.
+With a task of analyzing the company's financial and user data I need to find a clever ways to make the company grow.
 Using my new skills of forecasting future with Prophet, I will try to predict search traffic and translate it into the ability to successfully trade the stock.
 "

 # Forecasting